-This methodology is central to the interpretive approaches of many important rabbinic authorities at this time.
+This methodology is central to the interpretive approaches of many important early rabbinic authorities.
 In all of the related sources, familiarity and normal exposure serve to desexualize what was previously defined as ervah.
-These include parts of the body normally uncovered (face, hands, feet), the hair of a maiden or hair that escapes a married woman’s veil and a woman’s voice, often without distinction between the speaking and singing voice of a woman.
+These include parts of the body normally uncovered (face, hands, feet), the hair of an unmarried women or the hair that escapes a married woman’s veil and a woman’s voice, often without distinction between the speaking and singing voice of a woman.

-Approach Number Two: Women’s Voices Are Fundamentally Sexual if Men Intend to Derive Benefit
+Approach Number Two: Women’s Voices Are Fundamentally Sexual if Men Intend to Derive Pleasure

-There are several responsa brought by Gaonic sages condemning the practice of women entertainers performing at men’s gathering without relying on the trope “the voice of a woman is ervah”.
-The tenor of the mixed interaction seems to determine its prohibitive nature rather than Samuel’s statement, which only seems to be relevant in the Gaonic literature with regard to the laws of Shema.
-This halakhic approach fits well with the Talmudic sources in Sotah, Gittin and the Jerusalem Talmud where lyrics with obscenity or frivolity in mixed company are condemned due to underlying concerns for behavior that will lead to promiscuity.
+There are several responsa presented by Ge’onic sages condemning the practice of women entertainers performing at men’s gathering, that do not rely on the trope “the voice of a woman is ervah.”
+The tenor of the mixed interaction seems to determine its prohibitive nature rather than Samuel’s statement, which, in Geonic literature, only seems to be relevant with regard to the laws of Shema.
+This halakhic approach fits well with the Talmudic sources in Sotah, Gittin and the Jerusalem Talmud where lyrics with obscenity or frivolity in mixed company are condemned out of concern for behavior that will lead to promiscuity.

-In a similar way, Maimonides wrote a responsa regarding Jewish men hearing Arab women singing in which he protested the practice because of the content of the songs and the wine being consumed.
-Here he does indeed cite Samuel’s statement: “the voice of a woman is nakedness…even more so if the woman is singing”.
-Maimonides premise is that Samuel’s statement refers to the speaking voice of a woman, as codified in his laws of sexual prohibition (see below) where he emphasizes that it is the focus on sexual pleasure that creates the prohibition.
+Similarly, in a responsum regarding Jewish men listening to Arab women singing, Maimonides protests the practice because of the content of the songs and the wine being consumed.
+He does, cite Samuel’s statement: “the voice of a woman is nakedness…even more so if the woman is singing.”
+Maimonides premise is that Samuel’s statement refers to the speaking voice of a woman, as codified in his Laws of Sexual Prohibitions (see below) where he emphasizes that it is the focus on sexual pleasure that creates the prohibition.
 In a licentious environment of wine and song (and gentile women!), the concern for impropriety is clear.